pin-toto/frp/README.md

-# 🔍 FRP - Fast Random Port Scanner
+# 🔍 FRP - find random ip

 **FRP** is a high-performance asynchronous port scanner written in Python.
 It generates random IP addresses and scans them for open ports.
 Ideal for **network reconnaissance**, **security testing**, and **educational purposes**.